kex-24/kex-24-10/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Genshin Impact Character - Programming Exercise

 ## Deadline
-This assignment is due before the next scheduled class.
+This work is due before the next class period.

 ## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).

-## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.

-## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+For detailed instructions on how to complete and submit this assignment, please refer to the assignments section of the course syllabus or webpage.

+### Learning Goals

+This week's objectives include:
+- Designing Java classes
+- Implementing instance fields
+- Writing constructor methods
+- Creating getters and setters
+- Applying the dot operator for object interaction
+- Utilizing the main method for execution
+- Understanding scope and variable shadowing

+---

+## Assignment

+In the world of Teyvat, a land full of magic and diverse regions from the game Genshin Impact, you'll encounter a plethora of unique characters, each with their own elemental powers and combat skills.
+Your mission is to model these characters in Java, focusing on their attributes and abilities.

+### Exercise 3.0 Introduction

+Create a new Java file named `GenshinCharacter.java` within the `src` directory.
+This file will house the `GenshinCharacter` class.
+After setting up, we will begin by defining several characters directly within the `main` method.

+### Exercise 3.1 More Characters

+In the initial task, you successfully crafted a character.
+The world of Genshin Impact is vast and filled with numerous heroes.
+Let's expand our roster by creating two additional characters for a total of three.
+Implement this directly within the `main` method, ensuring you print the details for all characters to the console.

+### Exercise 3.2 Fields

+Refactor your approach to use class fields instead of local variables in the `main` method.
+Declare fields for `String name`, `String element`, `int level`, `int hp`, and `boolean isConscious` within the `GenshinCharacter` class without assigning initial values.

+### Exercise 3.3 Getters and Setters

+Implement encapsulation by setting the access level of fields to `private` and introducing getters and setters for each.
+These methods allow controlled access to the object's state from outside the class.

+### Exercise 3.4 Constructor

+Constructors streamline the process of initializing new objects.
+Implement a constructor for your `GenshinCharacter` class to efficiently assign values upon creation.

+### Exercise 3.5 Create Characters

+Utilize the constructor method to instantiate a few characters.
+Compare this approach to the direct assignment used in earlier exercises.

+### Exercise 3.6 `printInfo` Method

+Refactor the code to introduce a `printInfo` method that prints a character's details, enhancing code reusability and readability.

+### Exercise 3.7 Elemental Burst

+Characters in Genshin Impact unleash powerful Elemental Bursts.
+Model this behavior with an `elementalBurst` method in the `GenshinCharacter` class.
+This method should accept another character as an argument, simulating an attack, and adjust their `hp` accordingly.

+### Exercise 3.8 Understanding Scope and Variable Shadowing

+Explore examples provided on the concept of variable shadowing and how the `this` keyword can be used to distinguish between instance fields and local variables sharing the same name.

+---

+### Checklist
+- Initial setup: Created `GenshinCharacter.java` and defined the class.
+- Field implementation: Added `name`, `element`, `level`, `hp`, and `isConscious`.
+- Encapsulation assured through getters and setters.
+- Efficient object creation via constructor method.
+- Introduced `printInfo` method for character details output.
+- Simulated Elemental Burst attacks between characters.
+- Reviewed and understood variable shadowing concepts.

+### Reporting Bugs and Errors
+Should you encounter any inconsistencies or errors in this exercise, please report them by creating a new issue with the title "Exercise *x* Error: *summary of error here*".
+Reported issues will be acknowledged and corrected accordingly.